apache/trafficcontrol/README.md

 ##### Intro
-This is a prototype for Traffic Ops 2.0.
+This is a prototype for Traffic Ops 2.0 server.
 See also https://github.com/Comcast/traffic_control/wiki/Traffic_Ops_20

 ##### One time generation of CRUD files
   ```